DrAdamRoe/cloud-variations/README.md

 `docker push europe-west3-docker.pkg.dev/cloud-variations/hello-cloud/hello-cloud:latest`

 Phew.
 We've built a Docker image locally and pushed it to Google Cloud.
-You can see the fruits of your labors (and browse the directory structure) over on the dashboard at https://console.cloud.google.com/gcr/images/{your-project-name}.
+You can see the fruits of your labors (and browse the directory structure) over on the dashboard at https://console.cloud.google.com/artifacts.
+You should be able to see a container called hello-cloud (that you just made), as well as something called "gcf-artifacts" which was created when we used Google Cloud Functions earlier.

+Next, we can choose from a myriad of ways to run the image we have just made ourselves.

 ## Variation: Serverless Container Management